tlwilliams895/curriculum-docs/src/guide/style.md

 ## Headings

-For headings, use sentence case (all major words of the headline capitalized).
+For headings, use title case (all major words of the headline capitalized).
 For the definition of "major word" we defer to AP style:

-> Capitalize the first word of every letter except articles, coordinating conjunctions, and prepositions of three letters or fewer.
+> Capitalize the first letter of every word except articles, coordinating conjunctions, and prepositions of three letters or fewer.
 There’s one exception: Any word that is the first word in the headline or the last word should be capitalized, regardless of its part of speech.

 Every page should begin with a level-1 heading, and heading levels should never be skipped.
 For example, do not use a level-3 heading below a level-1 heading without a level-2 heading in between.